Eyes to the Sky in the Cypress Hills

 The mix of landscapes – towering hills, lush lodgepole pine and white spruce forests, and fescue prairie and wildflowers – provides breathtaking views.
 Take a driving tour to some of the park’s most scenic spots, including Lookout Point and Bald Butte in the Centre Block.
 In the West Block, experience a Saskatchewan sunset from the Conglomerate Cliffs.

 In this wilderness area of the park, you can go backcountry camping.
 Pack your tent, supplies and your horse.
 In addition to two quiet, rustic campgrounds with few amenities, there is an equestrian campground with corrals.
-On horseback, witness spectacular vistas as you explore a portion of The Great Trail (formerly the Trans Canada Trail) to see the Hidden Conglomerate Cliffs.
+On horseback, witness spectacular vistas as you explore a portion of the Trans Canada Trail to see the Hidden Conglomerate Cliffs.

-Wake up to the heady aroma of the lodgepole pine forest in one of the park’s six front-country campgrounds that range from basic to full-service.
-After a full day of swimming at the pool or beach and stand-up paddleboarding on Loch Leven, swap stories and make smore-filled memories with your family around a crackling evening campfire.
+Wake up to the heady aroma of the lodgepole pine forest in one of the park’s seven front-country campgrounds that range from basic to full-service (Pine Hill Campground opened in 2022).
+After a full day of swimming at the pool or beach and stand-up paddleboarding or canoeing on Loch Leven, swap stories and make s'more-filled memories with your family around a crackling evening campfire.

-The brilliance of the night sky will amaze you if conditions are right for stargazing.
-The park is a designated Dark Sky Preserve and astronomy programs are offered at the observatory by an astronomer-in-residence.
+The brilliance of the night sky will amaze you if conditions are right for stargazing in this designated Dark Sky Preserve.

 For those feeling adventurous, one of the popular attractions in the park allows you to experience its beauty (and the forest canopy) by zipline.
-Treeosix Adventure Parks also offers an outdoor climbing wall, treetop adventure park, treetop drop, slackline course and mini-zips for the little ones.
+Treeosix Adventure Parks also offers an outdoor climbing wall, treetop drop, 18-hole disc golf course, electric fat bike rentals, slackline course and mini-zips for the little ones.

 At Fort Walsh National Historic Site, find out what life was like in a working fort during a time that shaped the history of Western Canada.
 The fort was a North West Mounted Police (NWMP) post established in 1875 and played a key role in imposing law and order in the west.
 Staff in period costume relay stories about the lawless days of rotgut whiskey runners and Canada’s role in the aftermath of the Battle of the Little Bighorn.